 Losing consciousness is one of the greatest fears that people have about their health.
 As long as you're alert you can make decisions and contact help if something is wrong.
 When you're unconscious, you're no longer in control.
-It's one of the most frightening things that can happen to someone.
+The prospect of fainting is one of the most frightening things that can happen to someone, with or without anxiety.

-So it's no wonder that feeling faint is one of the most frightening symptoms of anxiety.
-During anxiety – especially intense anxiety – it can feel as though you're about to pass out, and this can spark a fury of panic that is hard to stop.
+So it's no wonder that feeling faint is considered by many to be one of the most frightening symptoms of anxiety.
+During anxiety - especially intense anxiety - it can feel as though you're about to pass out, and this can spark a fury of panic that is hard to stop.

 Fainting and Feeling Faint

-Only a doctor can diagnose the cause of your feeling faint.
-There are issues that can lead to fainting, such as a heart condition.
-If you actually faint for no apparent reason, seeing a doctor is a smart decision, even if you believe you have anxiety.
+Only a doctor can diagnose the cause of feeling faint and fainting.
+There are physical issues that can lead to fainting, such as a heart condition.
+If you actually faint for no apparent reason, or if you feel like you are going to faint (such as lightheadedness), seeing a doctor is a smart decision, even if you believe you have anxiety.

 What Causes Feeling Faint?

 When you suffer from anxiety, feeling faint is almost exclusively caused by hyperventilation.
-Also known as "over-breathing," hyperventilation occurs when you breathe out too much carbon dioxide as a result of poor breathing habits.
+Also known as "over-breathing," hyperventilation occurs when you unintentionally breathe out too much carbon dioxide as a result of unhelpful breathing habits.

 Interestingly, hyperventilation feels like the exact opposite - when you're hyperventilating, it often feels as though you're not getting enough oxygen.
 So those that are hyperventilating have a tendency to try to take even deeper breaths - breathing in more oxygen to compensate.

 This makes it worse.
 The abundance of oxygen and the depletion of CO2 causes your blood vessels to constrict, which reduces blood flow to the brain.
-When your brain doesn't feel like it's getting enough blood, it prepares you for passing out, because the easiest way to make sure blood flow reaches your brain is when you're on the floor.
+When your brain doesn't feel like it's getting enough blood to your brain, it responds by dropping you to the floor, because the easiest way to make sure blood flow reaches your brain is when you're on the the ground.

 Feeling Faint Isn't Dangerous